aneoconsulting/ArmoniK.Api/.docs/content/2.usage/use-armonik-api-in-an-angular-app.md

 }
 ```

 But that's a good error !
-It means that we have successfully called the gRPC server.
+It means that you have successfully called the gRPC server.

 #### Fix the error

-For simplicity, we will update the service directly.
-In a real world scenario, we should pass params through the method.
+For simplicity, you will update the service directly.
+In a real world scenario, you should pass params through the method.

 ```diff [partitions-grpc.service.ts]
   list$(/** You should pass params here in a real world app. */): Observable<ListPartitionsResponse> {